3D Virtual Sampling -Expectations vs. Reality

 “A major obstacle for the entire fashion industry is education.
 Design schools are incorporating 3D virtual design into their curricula slowly and not placing much importance on it…Insufficient training in academia means that many designers will have to learn 3D design on the job…Designers also face a learning curve, having to design digitally when they are already skilled at designing by hand.
 The benefits of digital design become more evident down the line and over time.
 For example, manufacturers produce garments that are more aligned with designers’ visions and designers gain speed and precision once they’re accustomed to using digital design software.”

-The actual adaptation of 3D Virtual prototyping is much more complex than assumed.
+The actual implementation of 3D Virtual prototyping is much more complex than assumed.

 3D Virtual Sampling for Technical Designers and Production